 Prototyping physical products with machine learning.
 A workshop for product design students at University of Art and Design Offenbach.

-In a 4-day workshop a group of product design students learned about the basics mechanics of machine learning and applied it to solve their daily struggles.
+In a 5-day workshop a group of product design students learned about the basic mechanics of machine learning and applied it to solve their daily struggles.

 The students used our framework to explore the idea of products that can be trained by the user to solve specific problems.
 By wiring up teachable machines with small IoT-Devices the students were able to come up with inventive products to help them find their stuff, keep their kitchen clean, moderate meetings, explore nature and more.

 Keep overlooking things in plain sight?
 Luigi and Lara built a flashlight which has a camera where a normal flashlight has its bulb.
 With the buttons you can add images of the objects you keep misplacing and toggle through the different objects you trained the device to recognize.
 When the lost object appears in sight of the camera, the device blinks and beeps :-)

 How get your flatmates to keep the kitchen clean?
 Lorenz and Patrick built a lock which locks them in the kitchen until the counter is tidy.

 Meetings can be difficult.
 Especially with hotheaded colleagues.
 Dominik and Lennard built a moderator which can be trained to intervene in different situations.

 The sound recognition can for example detect if participants talk simultaneously, get angry or loud, bad language is used etc.

 Florian and Lukas came up with a real-life alternative to Pokémon GO.
 By using different colors and scents they attracted insects to take a seat in front of their USB-microscope.
 If the insect matches the bug from the classifier, which is trained with pictures from the web, it takes a picture.
 The device could be part of a game where players compete in scratching off as many bugs on the list.